Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences

-\subsection{Critical value}
+\subsubsection{Critical value}

-We consider two methods for constructing the critical value: (i) an analytical method and (ii) multiplier bootstrapping.
+We consider two methods for constructing the critical value: (i) an analytical method and (ii) weighted bootstrapping.

-\subsubsection{Analytical method}
+\paragraph{Analytical method.}

-We will show in Section \ref{subsec:asymptotic} that the same type of distributional approximation result as in LOW17 holds even in our situation, which is based on the approximation of suprema of empirical processes by suprema of Gaussian processes (CCK14b) and several approximation results for suprema of Gaussian processes (\citealp{piterbarg1996asymptotic}; \citealp{ghosal2000testing}).
-This in turn implies that we can compute the critical value by the same analytical method as in LOW17.
-Specifically, we consider the following critical value for the two-sided symmetric UCB:
+We will show in Section \ref{subsec:asymptotic} that the same type of distributional approximation result as in \cite{lee2017doubly} holds even in our situation, which is based on the approximation of suprema of empirical processes by suprema of Gaussian processes \citep{chernozhukov2014gaussian} and several approximation results for suprema of Gaussian processes (\citealp{piterbarg1996asymptotic}; \citealp{ghosal2000testing}).
+This in turn implies that we can compute the critical value by the same analytical method as in \cite{lee2017doubly}. \phantomsection \Copy{AE-3-8}{ Specifically, we consider the following critical value for the two-sided symmetric uniform confidence band

 where